Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Introduction

 Our running example is about the `Chest Pain Evaluation' process in a hospital.
 The process begins with the registration of a patient (\texttt{rp}), followed by the ordering of an ECG test (\texttt{ot}), which is documented when the results are registered (\texttt{rt}).
 In practice, ordering different sorts of tests and registering their results produces events of the same type.
 This behavior arises because Electronic Health Record (EHR) systems are often designed to be generic, performing configurable tasks on various objects.
 In this example, if a caregiver finds the ECG result concerning, she will order a blood test (\texttt{ot}) as a standard care procedure, and the test result helps her to decide the next steps.
-However, such a procedure is not visible in OC-DFG due to the processing level of abstraction.
+However, such a procedure is not visible in the OC-DFG due to the level of abstraction at which the data are processed.

-To address this challenge, this paper introduces four operations, drill-down, roll-up, unfold, and fold, that enable users to dynamically adjust the level of detail in OCPM.
-These operations facilitate `zooming in and zooming out', enabling the discovery of process models in different levels of abstractions using current OCPM algorithms.
-The OC-DFG discovered by transforming the running example log using these operations are demonstrated in the center and right sections of \figurename~\ref{fig:runningexample}, showing how the standard care procedure can be revealed by setting the right level of abstraction.
+To address this challenge, this paper introduces four operations (drill-down, roll-up, unfold, and fold) that enable users to dynamically adjust the level of detail in OCPM.
+These operations change the granularity of object types and event types.
+Together, these operations facilitate `zooming in and zooming out', enabling the discovery of process models at different levels of abstraction using current OCPM algorithms.
+The OC-DFG discovered by transforming the running example log using these operations is demonstrated in the center and right sections of \figurename~\ref{fig:runningexample}, showing how the standard care procedure can be revealed by setting the right level of abstraction.